This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Enforcement and penalties

-The enforcement procedures and penalties for cartel conduct depend on the nature of the conduct in question.
+The ACCC has made public statements about its enforcement policy which suggest that, as a matter of policy, the enforcement procedures and penalties for cartel conduct will depend on the nature of the conduct in question.
 If the conduct is considered to be ‘serious cartel conduct’, the ACCC will seek to have the parties prosecuted criminally.
 Less serious conduct will be pursued under civil penalty provisions.

 Serious cartel conduct

-Conduct will be considered serious cartel conduct if it:
+Conduct will be considered by the ACCC to be serious cartel conduct if it:

 - caused, or has the potential to cause, large scale or serious economic harm;